aalanwar/Distributed-Set-Based-Observers-Using-Diffusion-Strategies/README.md

 /><br />
 The main function to intersect strips and a zonotope is "intersectZonoStrip.m" under the "utilities" folder

-2- Diffusion update: It consists of overapproximating the intersection between a multiple zonotopes by a zonotope which is represented using the following
+2- Diffusion update: It consists of overapproximating the intersection between a multiple zonotopes by a zonotope which is represented using the following <br /><br />
 <img
 src="output/diff2.png"
 raw=true
 alt="Subject Pronouns"
 style="margin-right: 10px;"
+width=500
 /><br />
 The main function to intersect zonotopes is "andAveraging1.m" under the "utilities" folder
 <br />